KaiYan289/RLpapersnote/README.md

 * *First order Constrained Optimization in Policy Space* An improvement of the paper above which does not require calculating 2nd-order derivation.

+### Demonstration-Guided RL

+* *PARROT: DATA-DRIVEN BEHAVIORAL PRIORS FOR REINFORCEMENT LEARNING* See below "state-conditioned" section.

+* *Demonstration-Guided Reinforcement Learning with Learned Skills* (SKILD)

+* *Hierarchical Few-Shot Imitation with Skill Transition Models* (2021)

+This paper addresses the few-shot imitation learning problem by proposing a novel architecture called FIST.
+They first train a VAE to extract skills in the latent space, with LSTM as encoder and MLP as decoder; then they train a skill posterior that takes states in the first and the last step as input and minimizes the KL divergence between this prior and the encoder. (**Note this is a common architecture; the difference between this and SKILD is that they additionally take the last step's state as input in the posterior.
+But this is a core difference, as, quote, "conditioning on future will make it more informative."**) Also, they did not use two sets of models; they instead fine-tune the whole model learned on task-agnostic dataset with task-speicfic dataset.

+In deploy time, this "state from future" is picked by a lookahead module where we find the closest state to the current state according to the distance metric.
+This distance metric is learned by optimizing an encoder using InfoNCE loss, such that states that are H steps in the future are close to the current state while all other states are further away.

 ### State-Conditioned